-Wiley did not file her administrative EEOC charges until January 22, 2007.
-If Wiley's claims are to survive in the face of this evidence, she must present evidence to show either that she did timely initiate her administrative remedies or that the deadline should not be applied in her case.
+Wiley did not file her administrative EEOC charges until January 22, 2007.1 If Wiley's claims are to survive in the face of this evidence, she must present evidence to show either that she did timely initiate her administrative remedies or that the deadline should not be applied in her case.
 She has not done so.
 See generally Compl.; Pl.'s Opp'n.
 Thus, on this record, she is not entitled to maintain her discrimination and disability claims before this Court.
-Because the record before the Court shows that with there are no material facts in dispute and that NEBF is entitled to judgment as a matter of law, judgment will be entered for NEBF.